spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-gcp.md

 Following are some of the highlights of GCP clusters provisioned by Spectro Cloud:

-* On the GCP cluster, control plane nodes and worker nodes are placed within a single private subnet which spans across different availability zones within a region.
+* On the GCP cluster, control plane nodes and worker nodes are placed within a single private subnet spanning across different availability zones within a region.
-* A new VPC Network is created together with all the network infrastructure components like Cloud NAT and a Cloud Router.
-Firewall rules are created to protect all the API endpoints.
+* A new VPC Network is created with all the network infrastructure components like Cloud NAT and a Cloud Router.
+In addition, firewall rules are created to protect all the API endpoints.
 * API server endpoint is exposed through a Global Load Balancer.
 Applications running with the cluster use a Regional Load Balancer to expose the load-balancer services.

 ![gcp_cluster_architecture.png](gcp_cluster_architecture.png)

 # Prerequisites

-The following prerequisites must be met before deploying a workload cluster on GCP:
+The following are the prerequisites for deploying a workload cluster on GCP:

 * You must have an active GCP service account with all the permissions listed below in the "GCP Cloud Account Permissions" section.
-* You must register your GCP cloud account in Spectro Cloud as descrbed in the "Creating a GCP Cloud account" section below.
+* You must register your GCP cloud account in Spectro Cloud as described in the "Creating a GCP Cloud account" section below.
 * You should have an Infrastructure cluster profile created in Spectro Cloud for GCP.
 * Spectro Cloud creates compute, network, and storage resources on GCP during the provisioning of Kubernetes clusters.
-Sufficient capacity in the desired GCP region should exist for the creation of the cluster.
+Therefore, Sufficient capacity in the desired GCP region should exist for the creation of the cluster.

 # GCP Cloud Account Permissions

-You need to create a service account in GCP with the required permissions and register it with Spectro Cloud as part of creating GCP cloud account in Spectro Cloud.
+You need to create a service account in GCP with the required permissions and register it with Spectro Cloud to create a GCP cloud account in Spectro Cloud.
 To create a service account, you should have one of the following IAM roles:
 `roles/iam.serviceAccountAdmin` or `roles/editor`.
-For detailed instructions on creating a service account refer to  https://cloud.google.com/iam/docs/creating-managing-service-accounts.
+For detailed instructions on creating a service account refers to  https://cloud.google.com/iam/docs/creating-managing-service-accounts.

 You can create a service account either using existing standard roles, or create a new role with custom permissions.